nadvagauser/prefers-color-scheme/README.md

 prefers-color-scheme: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib/ld-musl-x86_64.so.1, with debug_info, not stripped
 ```

-You can also install it with `make install`, uninstall with `make uninstall, and
+You can also install it with `make install`, uninstall with `make uninstall`, and
 build and run for easier development cycle (`make run`).

 `make install` installs a stripped executable.